-Who is a Direct Seller?
+Who Is a Direct Seller?

-You are a direct seller if you meet all of the following conditions:
+You are a direct seller if you meet all of the following conditions.

-- You are engaged in the trade or business of: - Selling or soliciting the sale of consumer products, either- - i) In a home or other place that is not a permanent retail establishment, or - To any buyer on a buy-sell basis or a deposit-commission basis for resale by the buyer or any other person in a home or other place that is not a permanent retail establishment or
+- You are engaged in one of the following trades or businesses. - Selling or soliciting the sale of consumer products, either- - In a home or other place that is not a permanent retail establishment, or

-- Delivery or distribution of newspapers or shopping news (including any services directly related to the trade or business). - Substantially all your pay (whether paid in cash or not) for services described in (1) is directly related to sales or other output (including the performance of services) rather than to the number of hours worked. - Your services are performed under a written contract between you and the person for whom you perform the services, and the contract provides that you will not be treated as an employee for federal tax purposes.
+- To any buyer on a buy-sell basis, a deposit-commission basis for resale by the buyer or any other person in a home or other place that is not a permanent retail establishment, or - Delivery or distribution of newspapers or shopping news (including any services directly related to that trade or business). - Substantially all your pay (whether paid in cash or not) for services described in (1) is directly related to sales or other output (including the performance of services) rather than to the number of hours worked. - Your services are performed under a written contract between you and the person for whom you perform the services, and the contract provides that you will not be treated as an employee for federal tax purposes.

 As a direct seller, you usually sign up with a particular company to sell its product line.
-The company may refer to you by using one of the following many titles:
+The company may refer to you by one of the following titles.

-- ▼ Consultant
+- Consultant

-- ▼ Coordinator
+- Coordinator

-- ÿ Dealer
+- Dealer

 - Demonstrator

-- ÿ Designer
+- Designer

 - Director

-- ♥ Distributor and direct distributor
+- · Distributor and direct distributor

-- ÿ Instructor
+- Instructor

-- ÿ Manager or supervisor
+- Manager or supervisor

-- Representative or sales representative
+- · Representative or sales representative